Visit our website: nci-ad.org

 NASUAD’s Board of Directors voted to begin work on the NCI-AD project in late 2012.
 In June 2013, NASUAD and HSRI, with help from the NCI-AD steering committee (comprised of NASUAD board members) and NASDDDS, began amending the Adult Consumer Survey portion of the NCI tool to better align with the priorities of aging and disability services and systems.
 By the end of 2013, the initial survey draft had been revised seven times, based on feedback gathered from the steering committee, stakeholder groups, national-level partners, subject-matter experts, and focus groups (comprised of older adults and individuals with physical disabilities being served by their state systems).
 A pre-pilot test was also conducted with service participants in Maine.

-In early 2014, Georgia, Minnesota, and Ohio piloted the NCI-AD Consumer Survey.
-By the end of August 2014, all three pilot states finished collecting their data.
-Project team compiled data from the three pilot states in the NCI-AD Final Pilot Results report.
+In 2014, Georgia, Minnesota, and Ohio piloted the NCI-AD Consumer Survey and finished data collection in the same year.
+The NCI-AD Project team compiled data from the three pilot states in the NCI-AD Final Pilot Results report.

 NASUAD, HSRI, and the NCI-AD Steering Committee worked with stakeholders to revise the survey based on the pilot experience.
 In January 2015, the project team conducted a small sample pilot of the revised survey with participants in Georgia.
 The survey was revised again based on this pilot and finalized in March 2015.

 Development of the NCI-AD tool was supported by NASUAD members and the Administration for Community Living (ACL).

-For more information, contact April Young, NCI-AD Project Director.
+For more information, please contact April Young, NCI-AD Project Director.